catalyst/moodle-block_dedication/README.md

 # MOODLE 4.X updates
 Maintenance for this plugin has been taken over by Catalyst IT thanks to funding from the University of Canterbury.

-## This is Work in Progress code under development - use at your own risk, see some of the open issues in the tracker for known issues.

 NOTE: This new version of the block differs from the original version in some significant ways:
 1. To unify global reporting across all courses, you can no longer set the minimum session limit within the block and can only set this in the site-level settings - this fixes various inconsistency issues previously reported and makes it clearer what the setting actually does.
 The site-level session limit is also exposed to teachers in the reporting pages via the text "Excludes sessions less than X".
 2. Timespent information is now generated via a scheduled task - this improves general performance but also enables the data to be exposed within Moodle's new Report Builder custom reporting.